Wednesday, January 23, 2013

 In the aftermath of the Vancouver Riots, which happened in anger after the Canucks were shutout in Game 7 of the Stanley Cup Finals by the Boston Bruins.
 No fan of New England sports teams, I can understand the angst of being on the losing side in a sports contest.

 But let's be sensible: Did the fans in Ottowa riot in 2007 when the Ducks beat the Senators for the Stanley Cup?
-Did the fan in Philadelphia riot (moreso than normal) when the Toronto Blue Jays won the 2003 World Series?
+Did the fans in Philadelphia riot (moreso than normal) when the Toronto Blue Jays won the 2003 World Series?

 Championships aside, the riots did occur.
 At first glance, the couple in questions - Australian Scott Jones and his Canadian girlfriend Alex Thomas - seem to be sharing a tender moment in the midst of urban crisis.